danielepantaleone/BlueConnect/README.md

 do {
     // The following will disconnect a BLE peripheral.
-    // If the connection cannot be performed established then nothing is advertised on the combine publisher. try await centralManagerProxy.disconnect(peripheral: peripheral)
+    // If the connection cannot be established then nothing is advertised on the combine publisher. try await centralManagerProxy.disconnect(peripheral: peripheral)
     print("peripheral '\(peripheral.identifier)' disconnected")
 } catch {